-Rome Sand Plains Resource Management Area
+Rome Sand Plains Unique Area

 Wood Creek Trail

 Follow this gentle trail (1.2 miles round trip) along the crest of a towering dune to the banks of historic Wood Creek.
 The trail begins off a small parking lot on Hogsback Road.
 Visitors here are greeted by two informational signs which describe the geological formation of the sand dunes and the history of the east-west navigation on Wood Creek.
 Be sure to sign in at the trail register.
 The first part of the trail cuts through an open sandy area with scattered pitch pines and barren openings of moss and lichens.
 One of the projects the Management Team and local colleges have undertaken in this area is the reestablishment of blue lupines.
 A lucky May visitor can see these beautiful flowers which are essential to the survival of the endangered frosted elfin butterfly.
 Then the trail winds through a variety of forest cover types.
 There are tall white pine, hemlock and oak on the trail where it cuts along the side of this outstanding example of a ancient sand dune.
 The trail then drops down to the shrubby flood plain of Wood Creek.

 Sand Dune Trail